deepanshs/mrsimulator/docs/troubleshooting/formatting.rst

 If you are encountering an ``IndentationError``, this means you have an extra/missing whitespace somewhere in your code.
-Code editors make finding troublesome whitespace easier, but the error should also give the code snipped showing where a missing/extra indent is.
+Code editors make finding troublesome whitespace easier, but the error should also show the code snippet which threw the error.

 ``IndentationError: expected an indented block`` means some code after a class/method/loop deceleration is missing an indent.